TheSpaghettiDetective/obico-server/website/docs/user-guides/25-fps-streaming-hw-compatibility.md

 The list below only applies when you configured TSD plugin to "never stream in compatibility mode".

-## Webcams known to work with premium video streaming (advanced mode)
+## Webcams known to work with premium video streaming (advanced mode) {#webcams-known-to-work-with-premium-video-streaming-advanced-mode}

 | Webcam Model | comments |
 |------|-------|